 EC: Allen-Bradley Stratix 5950 Security Appliance

 Network Integration — Ethernet hardware: The Allen-Bradley Stratix 5950 security appliance uses Adaptive Security Appliance firewall and FirePOWER technology to identify, log or block potentially malicious traffic and enhance plant-floor security.
-This is a Control Engineering 2017 Engineers’ Choice Awards Finalist.
+This is a Control Engineering 2017 Engineers’ Choice Awards Winner.

 Most IT firewalls today cannot monitor threats on industrial protocols, which limits the ability to minimize security risks on the plant floor.
 The Allen-Bradley Stratix 5950 security appliance from Rockwell Automation uses new security technologies to help protect plant-floor systems.

 The device uses Adaptive Security Appliance (ASA) firewall and FirePOWER technology to create a security boundary between cell/area zones or help protect a single machine, line or skid.
 This supports compliance with IEC 62443.
 The device also uses deep-packet-inspection (DPI) technology, which enables inspection of the Common Industrial Protocol (CIP) and other industrial protocols for the first time.

 Combining ASA firewall, FirePOWER and DPI technology gives IT professionals the granular visibility and control they need to protect industrial networks.
 Users can now configure and enforce policies that help restrict potentially malicious firmware updates and program downloads.
 This helps ensure the integrity of plant-floor operations.

 The Stratix 5950 security appliance also has a monitor-only mode in which the device is purely used for intrusion detection.
 Operations personnel can use this capability to monitor and log traffic flow.
 Any undesirable activity that is detected can help guide policy-making decisions, such as blocking websites with malicious content.